kastulelias161-debug/genius-pro-tips/README.md

     status TEXT DEFAULT 'pending' CHECK (status IN ('pending', 'won', 'lost')), created_at TIMESTAMP DEFAULT NOW()
 );

+-- Enable Row Level Security on all tables
+ALTER TABLE today_tips ENABLE ROW LEVEL SECURITY;
+ALTER TABLE weekly_tips ENABLE ROW LEVEL SECURITY;
+ALTER TABLE monthly_tips ENABLE ROW LEVEL SECURITY;
+ALTER TABLE train_tips ENABLE ROW LEVEL SECURITY;

+-- Create policies for public read access
+CREATE POLICY "Allow public read access" ON today_tips FOR SELECT USING (true);
+CREATE POLICY "Allow public read access" ON weekly_tips FOR SELECT USING (true);
+CREATE POLICY "Allow public read access" ON monthly_tips FOR SELECT USING (true);
+CREATE POLICY "Allow public read access" ON train_tips FOR SELECT USING (true);

+-- Create policies for admin full access
+CREATE POLICY "Allow admin full access" ON today_tips FOR ALL USING (true);
+CREATE POLICY "Allow admin full access" ON weekly_tips FOR ALL USING (true);
+CREATE POLICY "Allow admin full access" ON monthly_tips FOR ALL USING (true);
+CREATE POLICY "Allow admin full access" ON train_tips FOR ALL USING (true);
 ```

 3. Update `script.js` with your Supabase credentials: